 A technique or an idea can't be copyrighted, however if an artist makes her living teaching the technique, it would be very nice to give credit to them.
 This is kind and thoughtful, but not legally required.
 Study the technique and follow along with the project.
 Just don't enter a live class assignment or online tutorial painting in an art show, reteach someone's same lesson, (especially using their materials), sell it without the teacher's permission or claim it as your own.

 Once the technique has been practiced and grasped, your own idiosyncrasies will emerge.
-If the work is a derivative of someone else's creative work, yet has changed or evolved over time and is unrecognizable, you then hold the copyright and have the legal right to determine who uses it and how.
+If the work is a derivative of someone else's creative work, yet has changed or evolved over time and is totallly unrecognizable, you then hold the copyright and have the legal right to determine who uses it and how.

 Bottom line - Follow along with tutorials as practice.
 Learn the techniques and perfect them, but give credit where it is due.
 Practice, practice, then practice some more.
 Throw in your own unique twists.
 Share your new ideas and discoveries.
 Make the art your own.
-Using, sharing or teaching the same technique learned in a class or tutorial by another person is okay as long as you change the subject matter, vary the approach and use your own design, examples or projects.
+Using, sharing or teaching the same technique learned in a class or tutorial by another person is okay, as long as you change the subject matter, vary the approach and use your own design, examples or projects.
 Simply reproducing, re-painting or re-teaching someone else's work is not acceptable.

-Note: It's good to study another artist's work to learn techniques, but copying their work and presenting it as your own is a copyright violation.
+Recap: It's good to study another artist's work to learn techniques, but copying their work and presenting it as your own is a copyright violation.

-Check Out This Handy Info Graphic
+Zoom In and Check Out This Handy Info.
+Graphic